 (d) a brief argument in support of the petition.

-Four copies of the petition and appendix shall be filed with the clerk of the appellate courts and shall be accompanied by a Certificate of Document Length.
+The petition and addendum shall be filed with the clerk of the appellate courts and shall be accompanied by a Certificate of Document Length.

 An opposing party may file with the clerk of the appellate courts a response to the petition within 20 days of service.
 The response shall comply with the requirements set forth for the petition and shall contain proof of service.
 Any responding party may, in its response, also conditionally seek review of additional designated issues not raised by the petition.
 In the event of such conditional request, the party filing the initial petition for review shall not be entitled to file a response unless the court requests one on its own initiative.